 The Business Services Team is comprised of representatives from One-Stop partners within the WorkSource system and Tri-Cities (TC) Futures.
-This team works together to increase business engagement, expand outreach efforts, and assist employers in accessing a qualified applicant pool to meet their workforce demands.
-Representation from partners ensures communication and coordination of services for employers, the sharing of information among partner programs, and encourages discussions that affect strategies for employer outreach.
+This team works together to increase business engagement, expand outreach efforts, and ensure employers can access a qualified applicant pool to meet their workforce demands.

+Representation from multiple partner agencies ensures communication and coordination of services for employers, the sharing of information among partner programs, and encourages discussions that affect strategies for employer outreach.